m-Py/minDiff/README.md

 if two categorical variables are passed to `criteria_nominal`.
 These values indicate tolerances for deviations in the first, the second and the combined categorical levels.
-In doubt, use large tolerance values when starting to optimize your groups and see how fast the function is running.
+In doubt, use large tolerance values when starting to optimize your groups and see how well the function is running.
 In the upper case I was not interested to assign an equal number of smoking females and males to each dormitories and considered both categorical variables independently from each other.
 So, I set the